corda/corda/docs/source/azure-vm.rst

 * **Number of Network Map nodes**: There can only be one Network Map node in this network.
 Leave as '1'
 * **Number of Notary nodes**: There can only be one Notary node in this network.
 Leave as '1'
 * **Number of participant nodes**: This is the number of Corda nodes in your network.
-At least 2 is recommended (so you can send transactions between them) and there is an upper limit of 9
+At least 2 nodes in your network is recommended (so you can send transactions between them).
+You can specific 1 participant node and use the Notary node as a second node.
+There is an upper limit of 9
 * **Storage performance**: Leave as 'Standard'
-* **Virtual machine size**: It is recommended to use '4x Standard D1 v2' based on performance versus cost
+* **Virtual machine size**: The size of the VM is automatically adjusted to suit the number of participant nodes selected.
+It is recommended to use the suggested values

 .. image:: resources/azure_multi_node_step2.png
   :width: 300px